ZalZarak/RGBD-to-3D-Pose/README.md

 playback file.
 It pushes the RGB-Frame to OpenPose and extracts the 3D-coordinates of the joints using the depth information.
 It translates and rotates those 3d-coordinates as configured and forwards them to Simulator to render them into a simple humanoid shape in real-time in PyBullet.
 It can save the stream or 3D-coordinates of the joints with timestamps to a file for latter replay.
+If you want to replay a stream (.bag file), make sure to enter the same resolution and fps as it was recorded with.

 It can either run as main process and start Simulator as subprocess or the other way around.